Administrative Internship Program

 The Internship in Higher Education Administration provides supervised and guided work in an administrative unit/department at the college/university level.
 The specifics of this internship experience will be developed between the student, the university administrative unit, and the Department of Educational Leadership’s Director of Administrative Interns.

-For administrative licensure questions, please contact our college's Licensure and Assessment Manager, Kristi Murphy at email@example.com or 406.243.2121.
+For administrative licensure questions, please contact our college's Licensure and Assessment Manager, Kristi Steinberg at firstname.lastname@example.org or 406.243.2121.